aaronmams/jekyll-now/_posts/2019-04-17-ML pipelines in R using caret.md

 [Here is the first of python-based posts](https://aaronmams.github.io/Machine-Learning-Pipelines-3-Data-streams/) I wrote on data mining and machine learning pipelines.

+# RoadMap/Outline

 In this post I want to revisit the topic of Machine Learning Pipelines in R.  Specifically, I'm going to present some examples of training machine learning models using the [caret package](https://topepo.github.io/caret/index.html).

-*caret()* provides a cool wrapper method called *train()* that allows analysts to access models from a variety of different machine learning libraries.
+*caret* provides a cool wrapper method called *train()* that allows analysts to access models from a variety of different machine learning libraries.
+I'm finding *caret* to be interesting and useful for testing many different flavors of machine learners over a variety of different hyper-parameters.
+The demo I have here is going to do 3 main things:

+1. use *caret* to do some data pre-processing
+2. use caret::train() to find the "best" Artificial Neural Network model for my data and the best Ensemble Tree-based model (specifically a Gradient Boosting Model) for my data.
+3. use caret::predict() to evaluate the best ANN relative to the best GBM

 # Key Observations

+In addition to just giving an example of how caret::train() works to train machine learners, I want to highlight a couple observations that I've made that might be helpful minutia for somebody out there:

 1. The *nnet()* method actually performs [one-hot-encoding](https://www.kaggle.com/dansbecker/using-categorical-data-with-one-hot-encoding) behind the scenes.
 This isn't some revolutionary discovery...but it is something that hung me up for a few minutes, isn't really documented well, and, since I believe modelers should now what their models are doing mechanically as well as conceptually, it something I think people should know.

 2. Some data pre-processing can be done inside the call to the model training method *train()*, but I prefer doing pre-processing operations before the call to *train()* since this seems more transparent to me.

-3.

 # Problem Set Up